In the (long) lead up into our move to Spain, we’ve been doing a few things to keep the dream of life in Spain alive.

 Our house needs a basic renovation to be up to scratch for renting out.
 This will need to happen shortly before we depart so my kids don’t mess up our pretty new walls.
 For now, we’re doing easy things like stripping back old loose wallpaper (so satisfying) and updating curtains, replacing broken panes of glass etc.

-We also need to get international drivers licences, marriage and birth certificates apostilled, sell some stuff, declutter, find storage.
+We also need to get an international driving permit, marriage and birth certificates apostilled, sell some stuff, declutter, find storage.

 That’s before we even begin to think about flights and stopovers and when is the best time to arrive in Spain.